ocelot-collab/optimizer/README.md

 ## Graphical User Interface

-Ocelot Optimizer was designed to cover as many as possible
+Ocelot Optimizer was designed to cover as many as possible optimization problems especially during an accelerator commissioning.
+We tried to build GUI which reflects that goal.
+With GUI you can:
 * Select different optimizers (Simplex, GP, ES, …)
 * Select any group of devices
 * Craft your objective function